 A safe running style avoids stresses and even injuries.
 It also makes jogging more efficient – faster and with less energy expenditure.
 How to avoid the typical beginners’ mistakes and improve your running technique with the ABCs of running.

 The Swiss are crazy about running, with around a fifth of Swiss people going jogging regularly.
 The benefits are clear: you don’t need expensive equipment, you can be flexible in terms of time and you don’t need a coach.
 Nevertheless, it’s worth taking a closer look at running technique – especially for beginners – and observing certain tips before sprinting off.

-The ABC of running – also called Running School – includes a series of running exercises to help make running easier, faster, safer and injury-free.
+The ABCs of running – also called Running School – includes a series of running exercises to help make running easier, faster, safer and injury-free.
 Integrate exercises, such as ankling, into your regular jogging sessions.
-Just 10 minutes of the ABC of running can sustainably improve your running technique, making your running style smoother and putting you at less risk of accidents.
-Incidentally, the ABC of running will also help you with other types of sport that involve a lot of running, such as football or hockey.
+Just 10 minutes of the ABCs of running can sustainably improve your running technique, making your running style smoother and putting you at less risk of accidents.
+Incidentally, the ABCs of running will also help you with other types of sport that involve a lot of running, such as football or hockey.

 Integrate the exercises into the first half of your workout, when you've already warmed up a bit:

 Ankling improves ankle elasticity, posture and foot-strike coordination.
 Raise your knees up to a 70-degree angle during exercise, making sure you’re taking lots of small, dainty steps in quick succession.
 If you feel like you’re not getting anywhere, you’re performing the exercise correctly.
 Important: point your toe with each step, and land on your forefoot.